Jay2251929205/STATS201-prediction-tutorial/README.md

 - **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
 - **Disclaimer**: Submissions to the Problem Set 2 for STATS201 Introduction to Machine Learning for Social Science, 2022 Autumn Term (Seven Week - Second) instructed by Prof. Luyao Zhang at Duke Kunshan University.
 - **Acknowledgments**: I am deeply indebted to my professor Luyao Zhang for her invaluable patience and feedback.
 I could not started my journey without her instructions and help.
 Additionally, this endeavor would not have been possible without Kaggle and those enthusiatic content sharers on the platform.
 I am also grateful to my classmates, especially for Haoyang's sharing in class.
 Lastly, I would be remiss in not mentioning my family, especially my parents.
-- **Project Summary**: [Summarize the Background/Motivation, Research Questions, Application Scenario (Data Source), Results, Intellectual Merits and Practical impacts of your project.]
+- **Project Summary**: Machine learning for time series has been widely adopted in financial industry.
+[Summarize the Background/Motivation, Research Questions, Application Scenario (Data Source), Results, Intellectual Merits and Practical impacts of your project.]

 ## Table of Contents
 | Contents  | URL |